 In May of 2017 Jack Mitchell filed a motion to have the claims made against him submitted to arbitration in Hong Kong alleging that is the proper forum for Thunderbird Resorts claim.
 In addition, Angular Investments S.A. filed a motion to set aside the \$659 thousand default judgment.
 The Court also granted Thunderbird leave to file additional pleadings showing default damages above \$657,975, and Thunderbird submitted additional pleadings showing damages and interest totaling \$825,125.
-In addition to Angular's motion to set aside the default judgment, Angular also filed a motion to dismiss for lack of jurisdiction which is still under submission.
-All of these motions and applications are currently under submission.
+In addition to Angular's motion to set aside the default judgment, Angular also filed a motion to dismiss for lack of jurisdiction.